-Guided by personal interests and incentives rather than ideologies, wrong policies and failings of successive administrations to diversify the economy then resulted in economic down turn beginning in the late 1970s.
-Subsequently, the agricultural sector's performance in food production has not been able to match the pace of the country's rapid population growth rate.
+World Sustainable late 1970s.
+Subsequently, the agricultural sector's performance in food production has been unable to match the pace of the country's rapid population growth rate.
 Thus, the economy, which was once a net exporter of food, now relies on imports to sustain itself.

 Over the years, foreign aids had been given in various forms.
-However, the World Bank policy not to further support any programmes that are subsidised was a turning point in the Nigerian economy and other ailing developing economies.
-Thus, the introduction of the structural adjustment programme (SAP) in 1986 by the military administration of General Ibrahim Babangida, which of course was poorly implemented, aggravated the mystery of the already impoverished citizenry.
-The SAP and its associated conditionalities of the Bretton Woods institutions (in form of subsidy removal, deregulation of the economy and currency devaluation) without any commensurate industrial growth leading to the down-sizing of the civil service labour force and massive unemployment became an albatross (see, for instance, Olukoshi, 2006).
-Perhaps, making a quick digression is appropriate here.
+However, the World Bank policy to cease further support for any programmes that are subsidised was a turning point in the Nigerian economy and other ailing developing economies.
+Thus, the introduction of the structural adjustment programme (SAP) in 1986 by the military administration of General Ibrahim Babangida, which of course was poorly implemented, aggravated the misery of the already impoverished citizenry.
+The SAP and its associated conditionalities of the Bretton Woods institutions [in the form of subsidy removal, deregulation of the economy and currency devaluation] without any commensurate industrial growth leading to the down-sizing of the civil service labour force and massive unemployment, became an albatross (Olukoshi, 2006).
+Perhaps is is appropriate to make a quick digression here.
 It must not go without saying that the unwholesome economic policies of the West have partly been responsible for the woes of Africa.
-Its "organised hypocrisy" (see Brunsson, 1989) cannot be glossed over by any discerning individuals and stakeholders.
-While America and Europe are busy subsidising their farmers, these developed economies, under the obnoxious neo-liberal policy of the 1980s feel the African smallholder farmer (who apparently is poor and highly vulnerable) should and must no longer be subsidised.
+Its "organised hypocrisy" (Brunsson, 1989) cannot be glossed over by any discerning individuals and stakeholders.
+While America and Europe are busy subsidising their farmers, these developed economies, under the obnoxious neo-liberal policy of the 1980s, feel the African smallholder farmer (who apparently is poor and highly vulnerable) should and must no longer be subsidised.
 This appears to be a contradiction.
 It smacks of the deceit of the West.
-Reasons suggest that the provision of assistance, in its many forms, is more meaningful where it is most needed.
-Given that African leaders are in most cases corrupt and parochial, one would think that the continent's poor majority should be given a genuine consideration and utmost priority in any development policy enacted by the Bretton Woods.
-Perhaps, the intention is to further cause confusion was determined to face the economic problem headlong.
+Reasons suggest that the provision of assistance, in its many forms, is more meaningful where it most needed.
+Given that African leaders are in most cases corrupt and parochial, one would think that the continent's poor majority should be given a genuine consideration and utmost priority in any development policy enacted by the Bretton Woods institutions.
+Perhaps the intention is to cause further confusion in Africa.

+The commencement of a democratic process in Nigeria in 1999 was another turning point in the history of the country.
+At this point, the new civilian administration was seemingly determined to face the economic problem head on.
 Although not completely jettisoning the IMF/World Bank policies, new measures were introduced to ease the burden of the effect of SAP through guided deregulations.
 New pro-poor policies (including those bordering on agricultural reforms) were introduced.
-Whether such policies have been properly implemented is another ball game.
-I shall, in the following section, outline the various features of the Nigerian GR and their associated implementation constraints.
+Whether such policies have been properly implemented is another ball